-Keeping Up With the Kardashians may be ending in 2021, but fans may not have to wait very long to see the famous family on their TV screens again.
+Keeping Up With the Kardashians will be ending in 2021, but fans won’t have to wait very long to see the famous family on their TV screens again.
 The Kardashians have signed a multi-year deal with Hulu, the streaming service announced on Dec.
 10, with the family set to develop "global content" once their iconic reality series ends next year.
 "Excited to announce our new multi year partnership with Hulu and Star and what's to come in 2021," matriarch Kris Jenner wrote on Twitter shortly after the news broke.

-The announcement came just three months after the Kardashians announced that Keeping Up With the Kardashians would end after Season 20, which will air sometime in early 2021.
+The announcement came just three months after the Kardashians revealed Keeping Up With the Kardashians would end after Season 20, which will wrap in early 2021.
 We are beyond grateful to all of you who've watched us for all of these years — through the good times, the bad times, the happiness, the tears, and the many relationships and children.
 We'll forever cherish the wonderful memories and countless people we've met along the way," Kim Kardashian wrote on Instagram at the time.
 "This show made us who we are and I will be forever in debt to everyone who played a role in shaping our careers and changing our lives forever."

 While details about their new TV projects are somewhat scarce at the moment, there are a few things you should know.
 Here's what we have so far: